CofC Link

 J. Alex Greene: Brown Dwarfs Around Radial Velocity Planet Systems

-Funding: my current research is funded by grants from the National Science Foundation (NSF), NASA, and the Research Corporation.
+Funding: my 2018 research is funded by NASA, the National Science Foundation, and Pensievision Inc.

 webpage modified: